This blog post was originally posted on December 4, 2018 and was updated on November 6, 2019.

-With two national holidays on the 1st and the 8th, and kids off school during the last two weeks of the month, Lisbon in December is all about celebration, shopping for gifts and deals, preparing for Christmas Eve dinner and New Year’s, and enjoying the not-so-cold weather (temperatures rarely drop under 9°C/48°F in Lisbon).
+With national holidays on the 1st and the 8th, and kids off school during the last two weeks of the month, Lisbon in December is all about celebration, shopping for gifts and deals, preparing for Christmas Eve dinner and New Year’s, and enjoying the not-so-cold weather (temperatures rarely drop under 9°C/48°F here!).

 1. Stroll in the Baixa neighborhood to see the Christmas lights

-Christmas is probably the only time of year that some Lisboetas don’t mind being stuck in traffic.
-Days are shorter in December which means it’s dark by 6 p.m. and the end-of-the-day commute home is made under Christmas lights.
-The Christmas decorations were lit at the end of November and will be turned on every evening until January 6th.
+Christmas is probably the only time of year that some lisboetas don’t mind being stuck in traffic.
+Days are shorter in December, which means it’s dark by 6 p.m. and the end-of-the-day commute home is made under Christmas lights.
+The Christmas decorations are lit at the end of November and get turned on every evening until January 6.